nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_manifest_overview.rst

 * ``suit-install`` - installs payloads.

-   Typical actions may include: verifying a payload stored in temporary storage, coping a staged payload from temporary storage, and unpacking a payload.
+   Typical actions may include: verifying a payload stored in temporary storage, copying a staged payload from temporary storage, and unpacking a payload.

 * ``suit-validate`` - validates that the state of the device is correct and okay for booting.